 - Filter: Check Remove background noises to mute or lower the background noises in your audio output.
 This is great when you record in a busy place or you have an air conditioning system in the background.

-Video motion enables you to control the motion of your media.
+Video motion in ScreenFlow enables you to control the motion of your media.
 It’s similar but a bit different from the video action clip.
 The controls for the video motion properties pane are:

 - Duration: Determines how long the video motion will occur